So what’s the scoop on composting? Glad you asked!

-Brown composting materials include dead leaves, branches and twigs, nut shells, shredded newspaper, cardboard, paper, hay and straw, sawdust, wood chips, cotton and wool rags, dryer and vacuum cleaner lint, hair and fur as well as fireplace ashes.
+Brown composting materials are often dry and carbon rich.
+These include dead leaves, branches and twigs, nut shells, shredded newspaper, cardboard, paper, hay and straw, sawdust, wood chips, cotton and wool rags, dryer and vacuum cleaner lint, hair and fur as well as fireplace ashes.
 Think dead and dry.

-Green composting materials include grass clippings, vegetable and fruit scraps, eggshells, tea bags, houseplants and coffee grounds.
+Green composting materials are often moist and nitrogen rich.
+These include grass clippings, vegetable and fruit scraps, eggshells, tea bags, houseplants and coffee grounds.